jason-horvath/adventofjs/day01/README.md

 ### Features
 - Individual input editing on click.
-- The timer will restart on blur of inputs if the timer was previously running before editing.
+- The timer will restart on blur of individual input edits if the timer was previously running before editing.
 - Inputs only allow numbers, backspace, left arrow, and right arrow keys.
 - Seconds input can not be over 59.
 - Plays an alarm sound when done.